kierangoodacre/CV/README.md

 ### Merchant Navy Engineer Officer 2008 - 2012

-My role involved the management and execution of our maintenance and operations on the ships(Tankers) crytical equipment, the tankers carried Oil & Gas.
-The role involved, team management, completing tasks within required timeframes and a huge emphasis on safety crytical problem solving.
+My role involved the management and execution of our maintenance and operations on the ships(Tankers) critical equipment, the tankers carried Oil & Gas.
+The role involved, team management, completing tasks within required timeframes and a huge emphasis on safety critical problem solving.

 - Working within tight deadlines
 - Man management
-- Exellent training
+- Excellent training

 ## Education